HMS Tetrarch (N77)

 HMS Tetrarch (N77) was a T-class submarine of the Royal Navy.
-She was laid down by Vickers Armstrong, Barrow and launched in November 1939.
+She was laid down by Vickers-Armstrongs, Barrow and launched in November 1939.

 Career

 In common with many of her class, Tetrarch saw extensive service in the key naval theatres, Home waters, serving in the North Sea and off the French and Scandinavian coasts, and the Mediterranean.

 Home waters

 Tetrarchs first success came in May 1940 when she torpedoed and sank the German submarine chaser UJ B / Treff V in the Skagerrak.
 She also sank the Danish fishing vessel Terieven and the German tanker Samland, and captured the Danish fishing vessel Emmanuel, which was taken to Leith as a prize.

 Mediterranean

 Tetrarch was assigned to operate in the Mediterranean in late 1940.
 She sank the Italian merchants Snia Amba, Giovinezza and Citta di Bastia, the Italian tanker Persiano, the Italian sailing vessels V 72/Fratelli Garre, V 113/Francesco Garre and Nicita, and the Greek sailing vessel Panagiotis Kramottos.
 She also damaged the German merchant Yalova and claimed to have damaged a sailing vessel in the Aegean.
 Tetrarch also carried out an unsuccessful attack on the Greek tanker Olympos.